 May I be a lamp in the darkness

 A healing medicine for all who are sick

 A vase of plenty, a tree of miracles

 And for the boundless multitudes of living beings

 Enduring like the earth and sky

 And all are awakened.

 Psychologically this is an astonishing thing to say.
-Does this mean that I am personally going to save six billion humans and trillions of other beings?
+Does this mean that I am personally going to save seven billion humans and trillions of other beings?
 How can I do so?
 When we think about it from our limited sense of self, it is impossible.
 But when we understand that it is a deep intention of the heart, we can begin to fulfill it.
 To take such a vow is to set a direction, a sacred purpose, a statement of wisdom, an offering, a blessing.
 “We are not separate, we are interdependent,” declared the Buddha.
-Unless we understand this, we are split between caring for ourselves or caring for the troubles of the world.
+Without understanding this, we are split between caring for ourselves or caring for the troubles of the world.
 When the world is seen with the eyes of a bodhisattva, there is no I and other—there is just us.